 Sunnah are the things that Prophet Muhammad (Peace be upon him) said, did, or agreed to.
 Sunnah clarifies details of what is stated generally in the Quran.
 All his life, the Prophet acted on what Allah told him to do.
 So, it is part of every Muslims’ faith that Sunnah is a complete obedience of Allah, and so it must be followed.

-They were Prophet’s family members and companions, who observed him during his lifetime, and shared with others exactly what they had seen in his words, and behaviours.
+They were Prophet’s family members and companions, who observed him during his lifetime, and shared with others exactly what they had seen in his words, and behaviors.

 These are the, “Sayings, actions, and the actions done with the approval of Prophet Muhammad (Peace Be Upon Him)”.
 They include issues concerning personal conduct, community, family relations, and political matters.